8 Board Game Business Success Stories

-Creating your own board game can be a fun, challenging and rewarding activity.
-Games are an integral part of our culture and are played by all walks of life.
+Creating your own board game can be fun, challenging, and rewarding.
+Games are an integral part of our culture and are played by people from all walks of life.

-You can create a board game from scratch with some basic knowledge of programming, or several hours of practice.
-Board games are easy to manufacture, can be created from home, and can become very popular and profitable businesses.
+You can create a board game from scratch with basic programming knowledge or several hours of practice.
+Board games are easy to manufacture, can be made from home, and can become top-rated and profitable businesses.

 Here are some real life success stories of starting a board game business: